Visiting Scholar and In-Residence Program

 Visa and taxation requirements

 To ensure adequate processing time, accepted applicants who live outside of Canada should contact the nearest Canadian embassy as soon as possible after their acceptance regarding visa requirements to enter Canada.
-If the visit is for less than six months, and the scholar will not be receiving any financial remuneration from Regent College, a visitor’s visa should suffice.

 Please submit your application to: